Timeline of the 2019–2020 Hong Kong protests (November 2019): Shooting incident

 The men were sent to the hospital.
 At 9:15 am, the Hong Kong Hospital Authority revealed that one of the men was undergoing surgery in Pamela Youde Nethersole Eastern Hospital.
-The abdomen of that man was shot, which resulted in damage to the right kidney and right-side liver with injury to the portal vein.
-The man remained in a critical condition after surgery which removed a bullet, his right kidney, and part of the liver.
+The man shot in the abdomen suffered damage to the right kidney and right-side liver with injury to the portal vein.
+The man remained in critical condition after surgery which removed a bullet, his right kidney, and part of the liver.

 The Hong Kong Institute of Vocational Education (IVE) issued a declaration confirming the man as a student of their Chai Wan campus.
-In a statement, the Vocational Training Council, the IVE's parent organisation, said they were distressed and sad over the man's injury, and had written to the Security Bureau asking for a complete investigation of the incident.
+In a statement, the Vocational Training Council, the IVE's parent organization, said they were distressed and sad over the man's injury and had written to the Security Bureau asking for a complete investigation of the incident.
 Salesian English School, the injured protester's alma mater, issued a statement condemning the police's use of excessive violence and fatal weapons, arguing that they chased citizens away indiscriminately and were indifferent to life.
 They expressed serious concern and urged the government to set up an independent commission of inquiry.
 They also highlighted their distress and urged youngsters to express their demands peacefully, protecting themselves and others.
 In its press conference, the police confirmed that a traffic officer fired three live rounds; they claimed that one of the officers attempted to fire warning shots in response to protesters trying to grab the officer's gun, with one shot hitting one of the protesters at the scene.

 Amnesty International condemned the police's operations on 11 November.
 It called for the police officer who shot the teens at a point blank range to be suspended from duty immediately and called the officer who rammed into the crowd of protesters "out of control with a mindset of retaliation".

 By the evening of 11 November 2019, the shooting incident had caused an outcry at Good Hope School, the school of the traffic officer's two daughters.
 He resigned from the PTA the same day.
 He was doxed and received death threats against his daughters soon after the shooting.